-• on average 7 days of supervision for the navigators and child and family support coach per district by district administrators at an average daily rate of \$700.
-7 days x \$700 = 4,900 x six staff. = 29,400• on average 10 days per year of support for the navigators and the child and family support coach by district by certificated staff (i.e. school psychologists, counselors, instructional coaches) at an average daily rate of \$500.
-10 days x \$500 = \$5000 x six staff. = \$30,000• office space for six staff at a daily rate of \$16.25.
-This includes furniture, power, internet, land line phone, photocopying and other office expenses. \$16.25 x 184 $days = $2,990 \times 6 \text{ staff} = $17,940$ participation by six staff in five days apiece of professional development/training at a daily cost of \$75 per day = $$375 \times 6 \text{ staff} = $2,250$ What are the sources of the school district/LEA funds?
+1 1 • • on average 7 days of supervision for the navigators and child and family support coach per district by district administrators at an average daily rate of \$700.
+7 days $x $ \$700 = \$4,900 x six staff. = \$29,400 • on average 10 days per year of support for the navigators and the child and family support coach by district by certificated staff (i.e. school psychologists, counselors, instructional coaches) at an average daily rate of \$500.
+10 days x $$500 = $5000 x$ six staff. = \$30,000 • office space for six staff at a daily rate of \$16.25.
+This includes furniture, power, internet, land line phone, photocopying and other office expenses. \$16.25 x 184 days = \$2,990 x 6 staff = \$17,940 • participation by six staff in five days apiece of professional development/training at a daily cost of \$75 per day = \$375 x 6 staff = \$2,250 What are the sources of the school district/LEA funds? c. i.
 The partner LEAs will contribute \$15,000 in cash spending (total across the six districts) plus \$79,590 of in-kind funding (total across the six districts) each year.
 These funds will come from the LEAs general funds (also known as LCFF or LCAP funds).
-The LEAs will also pursue non-general funds (like one-time California Department of Education or foundation funding) and if the LEAs are c. i. able to find non-LCAP funds they will use these funds instead.
+The LEAs will also pursue non-general funds (like one-time California Department of Education or foundation funding) and if the LEAs are able to find non-LCAP funds they will use these funds instead.
 Note on in-kind funding: The above described in-kind funding will be predominantly supported using general/LCAP funds as well as other non-LCAP funding.
 These supports will include district mental health and administrative time to collaborate with MHSOAC funded staff to provide services to identified youth and their families.
-Is this permanent, one-time, or temporary funding?
+Is this permanent, one-time, or temporary funding? c. ii.
 LCAP funding is permanent in that it is part of the general funding provided by the California Department of Education.
-The LCAP funding for the five LEA ii. navigators and the child and family support coach will come from permanent funding sources (general fund/LCAP funds), but the LEAs reserve the right use other funds if available-particularly after determining the needs of students and families.
-How much is from the State, annually?
-Partial State support of the Partnership is by way of MHSOAC Investment in Mental Health Wellness Act of 2013 funding.
-Humboldt County was awarded \$5,293,367.25 over four years.
-Annually \$1,323,341.00 is used to support a partnership pilot project (HBTS).
-This funding is scheduled through Nov 30th 2022.
-Humboldt County was also awarded \$512,712.74 of MHSOAC funding over three years for Children's Mobile Crisis Response.
-Annually an average of \$170,904.24 is used, in part to support the partnership.
-This funding is scheduled through Nov 30th 2021.
-Humboldt County receives a Mental Health Block Grant, and a portion of these funds are used to support the HBTS program.
-The MHBG provides funding for laptops, cell phones, office supplies, and mileage needs. \$14,800.00, is available for the fiscal year 19-20.
-The county intends to request MHBG funds to support HBTS in future applications.
+The LCAP funding for the five LEA navigators and the child and family support coach will come from permanent funding sources (general fund/LCAP funds), but the LEAs reserve the right use other funds if available-particularly after determining the needs of students and families.
+Ho w much is from the State, annually?
+He \$5, rtial State support of the Partnership is by way of MHSOAC Investment in Mental alth Wellness Act of 2013 funding.
+Humboldt County was awarded 293,367.25 over four years.
+Annually \$1,323,341.00 is used to support a rtnership pilot project (HBTS).
+This funding is scheduled through Nov 30 th 2022. d. yea mboldt County was also awarded \$512,712.74 of MHSOAC funding over three ars for Children's Mobile Crisis Response.
+Annually an average of \$170,904.24 is ed, in part to support the partnership.
+This funding is scheduled through Nov 30 th 21. fun lap the mboldt County receives a Mental Health Block Grant, and a portion of these ads are used to support the HBTS program.
+The MHBG provides funding for tops, cell phones, office supplies, and mileage needs. \$14,800.00, is available for fiscal year 19-20.
+The county intends to request MHBG funds to support HBTS future applications.
+111 1 tuture applications.